zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
 I like how you used setUp. **Yeah.
-I am glad we removed that duplication so that we could update all the tests at once.**
+I am glad we removed that duplication so that we can update all the tests at once.**
 ## Test 7 - passing
 ```js
 var CreateGreeter = function (voice, ear) {